scheinerman/ClosedIntervals.jl/README.md

 The two modules have different implementations of the `length` function.
 * In the `ClosedIntervals` module, `length` is simply the difference between the right and left end point values.
 * In `IntervalSets`, one can only apply `length` to intervals with integer end points, in which case the `length` is the number of integers in the set.
+Instead, use `width` to determine the distance between the end points.

 ```julia
 julia> using ClosedIntervals